yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 API Gateway includes the following support for service registries and repositories:

 * Architects and policy developers can use Policy Studio to pull Web service definitions (WSDL) from UDDI directories or HTTP-based repositories.
 These WSDL files are then used to generate the required security policies.
 The gateway can update UDDI registries with updated WSDL files or can serve them directly to the client.
-For more details, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).
 * When the API Manager product is installed, architects and policy developers can use Policy Studio to register REST APIs with the gateway.
 API administrators can then use API Manager to make these APIs available to client application developers in a Client Application Registry.
 For more details, see the [API Manager User Guide](/bundle/ APIManager_77_APIMgmtGuide_allOS_en_HTML5/).

 ## Software Configuration Management